htesn/Sandbox/README.md

 10.10.2023

-This sandbox repositorie is used for me to practice and plpay with some Python Programing
+This sandbox repository is used for me to practice and plpay with some Python Programing